in

 https://www.youtube.com/watch?v=0vZApT1566E&ab_channel=UPROXXVideo

-When Death Row Records was making its impact on the rap world, it was due in no small part to The Lady of Rage.
+When Records was making its impact on the rap world, it was due in no small part to The Lady of Rage.
 Her song “Afro Puffs” had stereos blasting the Above the Rim soundtrack all that summer.
 She has since left the label and gone full indie while pursuing acting.

 Nicki Minaj